 The next best thing to reading a book is discussing it with friends!
 There are many opportunities to be a part of a book club at one of the RCLS branches.

-The Afternoon Book Club meets on the 1st Thursday of each month at 1 p.m.
+The Afternoon Book Club meets on the 1st Thursday of each month at 1 p.m. in the Linebaugh Conference Room.
 The Afternoon Book Club reads a mixture of light and serious novels and nonfiction and enjoys outings several times a year.

-The Tuesday Book Group meets on the 3rd Tuesday of each month at 7:00 p.m.
+The Tuesday Morning Book Group meets on the 4th Tuesday of each month at 10:00 a.m. in the Linebaugh Conference Room.
 The Tuesday night group reads a mixture of literary fiction, non-fiction, and classics.

-The Lit Wits Book Club meets on the 3rd Thursday of each month at 6:30 p.m.
+The Lit Wits Book Club meets on the 3rd Thursday of each month at 6:30 p.m. in the Linebaugh Conference Room.
 The Lit Wits Book Club is a small, informal group which holds lively discussions with nonjudgmental, warm, welcoming book lovers.

 Comics and Graphic Novels Group meets on the 4th Thursday of each month at 6:30 p.m.
 This book group will focus on all genres of this format, revisiting classics as well as discussing more recent Graphic Novel titles.